-A. In voting on the approval, on an advisory basis, of the compensation of our named executive officers, stockholders may vote in favor of the approval or against the approval, or may abstain from voting on the approval of such compensation.
-The affirmative vote of a majority of the common stock present in person or represented by proxy at the meeting and entitled to vote on such proposal is required to approve this proposal.
-Abstentions are considered present and entitled to vote with respect to this proposal and will, therefore, be treated as votes "AGAINST" this proposal.
+A. In voting on the approval, on an advisory basis, of the compensation of our named executive officers, stockholders may vote in favor or against the proposal, or they may abstain from voting on this proposal.
+The affirmative vote of a majority of the common stock present at the meeting or represented by proxy at the meeting is required to approve this proposal.
+Abstentions will be counted as present for purposes of determining a quorum and are considered shares present and entitled to vote and thus will have the effect of a vote "AGAINST" this proposal.